 We have tested the consultation process against national guidance in the report.
 In the Decision-Making Business Case, we will also test it against our own Involvement Charter, which was co-designed with over 200 local residents and tested with community groups and stakeholders across North West London.
 The Involvement Charter is available here.

 At the time of writing, we still intend that the board of the ICB should consider that decision making business case at its July meeting.
-However, Westminster City Council has indicated that a report commissioned from Professor Jill Manthorpe should form part of its response.
+However, Westminster City Council and the Royal Borough of Kensington and Chelsea has indicated that a report commissioned from Professor Jill Manthorpe should form part of its response.
 Following feedback from CNWL regarding material inaccuracies in that report, the ICB is still awaiting a corrected version.
 We have previously indicated that the ICB and CNWL would not implement any decision made by the ICB until the JHOSC has had the opportunity to scrutinise that decision – most likely in September – and confirm that position again now.
 We anticipate confirming the timetable in June.